A Survival Horror

 - Gone Horribly Right: Redmoor's brain surgery sets him on the path to recovery, but also caused the monsters from his hallucination to be released into the real world.

 - Heroic Mime: Averted.
-William does comment on items and weapons he finds.
+William does comment on items and weapons he finds, albeit only in text form (it is a DS game, after all).

 - Hyper Space Arsenal: YOU'RE WEARING A FUCKING HOSPITAL GOWN!